Installing memcached plugin for MySQL5.6

 Prepare the necessary files

-You can use the locate command to find it.
+You can use a command like `locate` to find it.

 $ locate innodb_memcached_config.sql /usr/share/mysql/innodb_memcached_config.sql